Autocomplete

 role="alert"

-attribute to indicate loading content For more information, see footnote 10- Autocomplete Listbox is portaled and positioned using Popper.
+attribute to indicate loading options - Autocomplete Listbox is portaled and positioned using Popper.
 This comes with the benefit of flexibility, but is not a standard pattern and requires certain accommodations to communicate to the user that they are in a special navigation mode and provide instructions on how to exit.
 We follow a pattern similar to the Spectrum Design System in which all content outside the control is hidden using aria-hidden.
 For more information, see footnote 11

 - We have divided escape key presses to allow for both keyboard and screen reader users.
 The first press closes the Autocomplete Listbox and the second will clear the selected value as well as the value of the